rimauswap/rimauswap-core/README.md

 # rimauswap-core
-RimauSwap DEX Factory and supporting contracts
+Core contracts repository for the RimauSwap dex.